dosco/graphjin/docs/website/docs/seed.md

 ## Inserting the users fake blog posts

-Another example highlighting how the `connect` syntax of Super Graph GraphQL can be used to connect inserted posts to random users that were previously created.
+Another example highlighting how the `connect` syntax of GraphJin GraphQL can be used to connect inserted posts to random users that were previously created.
 For futher details checkout the [seed script](/seed) documentation.

 ```javascript